If you’d like to get started using Gammapy, you’ve come to the right place!

 Jupyter notebooks are documents that combine code input and text and graphical output, and are wonderful tools to learn and explore (both programming and the data), and finally to share results with your colleagues.

-So now is a good time to have a look at the Gammapy Jupyter notebooks.
+So now is a good time to have a look here: Tutorial notebooks.
 Try executing the cells locally on your machine as you read through the text and code.

 Using Gammapy via command line tools¶

-If you’d like to continue with tutorials to learn Gammapy, go to Tutorials and Examples.
+If you’d like to continue with tutorials to learn Gammapy, go here: Tutorial notebooks.

 To learn about some specific functionality that could be useful for your work,